 Subscribe to our newsletters to get stories like this delivered directly to your inbox.

 Family Resorts and Hotels in Ulster County

 Minnewaska Lodge benefits from a stunning location at the base of the Shawangunk Mountains.
 With thousands of acres of state preserve, scenic vistas and peace are plentiful.
 The 26 rooms are decorated in a folksy style that brings elements of the natural world indoors.
 If your family enjoys hiking, you’ll find trails at your doorstep, as well as rock climbing and lots more outdoor activities.
-Breakfast is also included in your stay.

 The majestic Mohonk Mountain House caters to families.

-RELATED: 100 Things to Do in New York State with Kids Before They Grow Up
+RELATED: 100 Things to Do in New York State With Kids Before They Grow Up

 Family Resorts and Hotels in Dutchess County

 These sister properties are located in the charming village of Rhinebeck.
 It’s a great walking village, loaded with shops and galleries.
 The food scene is thriving, with scores of family options, including the kid-favorite Gigi Skizza (flatbread pizza) served at Gigi’s Trattoria.
 With 80 rooms, The Beekman Arms claims to be America’s oldest operating inn, and the rooms are scattered in several historic buildings.
 On the other hand, the Delamater Inn offers rooms as well as seven spacious guest cottages around a courtyard.
 Several of these cottages are kid-friendly.
 While antiques and fireplaces won't work for every family, this atmospheric inn certainly pleases many.
 Sunday brunch at the Tavern at the Beekman Arms is a winner that fills you up for the rest of the day.